NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 Gaea users have default projects.
 If you are only a member of a single project, or if your experiments always run under your default project, you don't need to do anything special to run.
 Users who are members of more than one project need to enter their preferred project via the --account option to sbatch to correctly charge to each experiment's project.

 You can use AIM to request access to new projects.
-Once access is granted in AIM it can take up to two days to be reflected in Gaea's Slurm scheduler.
-If you still don't have the granted access after two days, please put in a help desk ticket so admins can investigate your issue.
+Once access is granted in AIM, it can take up to two days to be reflected in Gaea's Slurm scheduler.
+If you still don't have the granted access after two days, please submit a help desk ticket so administrators can investigate your issue.

 To determine your Slurm account memberships, run the following command:

 .. code-block:: shell

   sacctmgr list associations user=First.Last

-To submit jobs to the scheduler under a specific account do the following from the sbatch command line:
+To submit jobs to the scheduler under a specific account enter the following from the sbatch command line:

 .. code-block:: shell